 Equality and access.
 Voting

 Society is gradually becoming more tolerant and open minded about the differences that exist between us, whatever our race, religion, sexuality, gender or ability.
 There are laws to protect us against discrimination, especially in employment matters (see here) but also in the way services such as the police, education or businesses have to treat us.
-For more information about your rights, ask at Castlegate or contact the following:
+For more information about your rights, contact:

 Equality Advisory Support Service provides advice and support on discrimination and human rights issues, for example in employment, education, shops and other services.
 Also lots of information at gov.uk under ‘discrimination and rights’.